dylan-chong/engr201-assignments/Literature Review Notes.md

           vulnerabilities. "
     - 5 Security Issues and Related Concerns
         - Static security testing
+            - Code review
+                - Manual and automatic
+                - Can be done at the same time as the programming through peer programming
+                - Finds vulnerabilities early in the development process
+                - Developers may already do code review for checking code style
         - Dynamic security testing
             - Fuzz testing
                 - A program generates random test cases and runs them on the